markgodiy/WRTG393/WEEK1/DRAFT_Assignment2.md

    ![Homepage of Black Lion Cafe](#)

 2. **Browse the Coffee Menu**:
-   - Click on the ‘Menu’ option.
+   - Click on the ‘Menu’ option from the top navigation bar.
-   - Scroll to the ‘Coffee’ section to view the available selections.
+   - Scroll to the ‘Drink’ section to view the available selections.
    - Note: Each coffee type includes a brief description and price.

    ![Coffee Menu Section](#)